awsdocs/amazon-s3-userguide/doc_source/example_s3_CopyObject_section.md

 ```
+    using System;
+    using System.Threading.Tasks;
+    using Amazon;
+    using Amazon.S3;
+    using Amazon.S3.Model;

+    public class CopyObject
+    {
+        public static async Task Main()
+        {
+            // Specify the AWS Region where your buckets are located if it is
+            // different from the AWS Region of the default user.
+            IAmazonS3 s3Client = new AmazonS3Client();

+            // Remember to change these values to refer to your Amazon S3 objects.
+            string sourceBucketName = "doc-example-bucket1";
+            string destinationBucketName = "doc-example-bucket2";
+            string sourceObjectKey = "testfile.txt";
+            string destinationObjectKey = "testfilecopy.txt";

+            Console.WriteLine($"Copying {sourceObjectKey} from {sourceBucketName} to ");
+            Console.WriteLine($"{destinationBucketName} as {destinationObjectKey}");

+            var response = await CopyingObjectAsync(
+                s3Client,
+                sourceObjectKey,
+                destinationObjectKey,
+                sourceBucketName,
+                destinationBucketName);

+            if (response.HttpStatusCode == System.Net.HttpStatusCode.OK)
+            {
+                Console.WriteLine("\nCopy complete.");
+            }
+        }

         /// <summary>
+        /// This method calls the AWS SDK for .NET to copy an
-        /// Copies an object in an Amazon S3 bucket to a folder within the
+        /// object from one Amazon S3 bucket to another.
-        /// same bucket.
         /// </summary>
-        /// <param name="client">An initialized Amazon S3 client object.</param>
+        /// <param name="client">The Amazon S3 client object.</param>
+        /// <param name="sourceKey">The name of the object to be copied.</param>
+        /// <param name="destinationKey">The name under which to save the copy.</param>
-        /// <param name="bucketName">The name of the Amazon S3 bucket where the
+        /// <param name="sourceBucketName">The name of the Amazon S3 bucket
-        /// object to copy is located.</param>
+        /// where the file is located now.</param>
-        /// <param name="objectName">The object to be copied.</param>
-        /// <param name="folderName">The folder to which the object will
+        /// <param name="destinationBucketName">The name of the Amazon S3
-        /// be copied.</param>
+        /// bucket where the copy should be saved.</param>
-        /// <returns>A boolean value that indicates the success or failure of
+        /// <returns>Returns a CopyObjectResponse object with the results from
-        /// the copy operation.</returns>
+        /// the async call.</returns>
-        public static async Task<bool> CopyObjectInBucketAsync(
+        public static async Task<CopyObjectResponse> CopyingObjectAsync(
             IAmazonS3 client,
+            string sourceKey,
-            string bucketName,
+            string destinationKey,
-            string objectName,
+            string sourceBucketName,
-            string folderName)
+            string destinationBucketName)
         {
+            var response = new CopyObjectResponse();
             try
             {
                 var request = new CopyObjectRequest
                 {
-                    SourceBucket = bucketName,
+                    SourceBucket = sourceBucketName,
-                    SourceKey = objectName,
+                    SourceKey = sourceKey,
-                    DestinationBucket = bucketName,
+                    DestinationBucket = destinationBucketName,
-                    DestinationKey = $"{folderName}\\{objectName}",
+                    DestinationKey = destinationKey,
                 };
-                var response = await client.CopyObjectAsync(request);
+                response = await client.CopyObjectAsync(request);
-                return response.HttpStatusCode == System.Net.HttpStatusCode.OK;
             }
             catch (AmazonS3Exception ex)
             {
                 Console.WriteLine($"Error copying object: '{ex.Message}'");
+            }

-                return false;
+            return response;
         }
     }
 ```
 +  For API details, see [CopyObject](https://docs.aws.amazon.com/goto/DotNetSDKV3/s3-2006-03-01/CopyObject) in *AWS SDK for \.NET API Reference*\.